ERP implementation <em>Gantt chart template.</em>

 Discovery & project preparation

-• Design the chart of accounts, master-data model and organisational structure
+- Design the chart of accounts, master data model and organizational structure

 Build & configuration